mycoolfin/codearena-controllers/README.md

 This repository contains the API libraries and bot controller examples for the CodeArena game.

+## What is CodeArena?
+CodeArena is a game where you compete through code.
+Control your bot with a script and try to destroy your opponent before they destroy you!

+Whether you're looking to learn programming from scratch or challenge your friends to a duel of wits, CodeArena is simple to pick up but difficult to master.

 <p align=middle>
   <img src="media/fight.gif" width="470" />
   <img src="media/tracer.gif" width="470" />